z669016/adventofcode-2022/README.md

 value of 4 positions is not 5^4 - 1, but 2 * 5^3 + 2 * 5^2 + 2 * 5^1 + 2 * 5^0.
 But okay, when I got that clear, it
 wasn't difficult anymore.

-## Java comparison
-This week, Java 21 has been released, so I decided to compare runtime between Java 17 and Java 21.
-To do so, I created an All class, that run all individual challenges by loading the DayXX class and calling the ```main()``` method.

-I ran the All class with Java 17 and Java 21, and noticed some remarkable differences on the long running challenges:
-* Day 16: Java 17: 80333ms, **Java 21: 22918ms** --> Floyd-Warshall algorithm, parallel stream
-* Day 19: Java 17: 33473ms, Java 21: 31934ms --> BFS algorithm
-* Day 23: **Java 17: 75674ms**, Java 21: 91568ms --> streaming with Set and List
-* Day 24: **Java 17: 50819ms**, Java 21: 61255ms --> BFS algorithm
-* Overall: Java 17: 242263ms, **Java 21: 209563ms**

-So four long running challenges, on two challenges Java 17 is much faster, on one both are comparable, and on one Java 21 is much faster.